 From legendary singer-songwriter John Prine passing away due to coronavirus complications to one patient’s doctor seeing her through her scan when her family couldn’t be there due to COVID-19 restrictions, here’s what is making the headlines in the cancer space this week.

-Legendary singer-songwriter, and two-time cancer survivor, John Prine passed away due to coronavirus complications.
+Legendary singer-songwriter, and two-time cancer survivor, John Prine died from COVID-19 complications.

 Prine, 73, is best known for his work in the 1970s as a singer songwriter that was a successor to Bob Dylan’s folk lyrics.
 Dylan himself said Prine was one of his favorite songwriters.
 “Prine’s stuff is pure Proustian existentialism,” he said in an interview.
 “Midwestern mind trips to the nth degree.
 And he writes beautiful songs.”